sunrisemovement/sunrise-strike-circles/README.md

 ...
 ```
 * When you're done with all that, you should be able to make changes to the production server by pushing from your local `master` like so: `git push deploy`.
 You're all set!

+### HTTPS via LetsEncrypt

+I set up HTTPS on the production DO server using LetsEncrypt.
+Since the server runs on Ubuntu 18.04 and nginx, I used [these instructions](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx) from LetsEncrypt.
+The server has been configured to redirect all HTTP traffic to HTTPS (port 80 -> port 443).